-TRIG and its Managers (InfraRed Capital Partners and Renewable Energy Systems Limited) have a zerotolerance approach to modern slavery in all its forms and is confident that modern slavery is not taking place within its direct business operations.
+TRIG and its Managers (InfraRed Capital Partners and Renewable Energy Systems Limited) have a zerotolerance approach to modern slavery in all its forms and are confident that modern slavery is not taking place within its direct business operations (i.e. those suppliers that contract directly with TRIG).
 The Company and its Managers recognise it also has a responsibility to understand and manage human rights risks within its wider supply chain.

-This document outlines TRIG's commitment to upholding the Modern Slavery Act and Minimum Standards of the EU Taxonomy as well as the systems in place to reduce the risk of modern slavery taking place within its supply chain.
+This document outlines TRIG's commitment to upholding the UK Modern Slavery Act and Minimum Safeguards of the EU Taxonomy as well as the systems in place to reduce the risk of modern slavery taking place within its supply chain.